Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 ### Results <a name="overview-results"></a>

-Our testing found that the Random Forest had the highest predictive accuracy.
+The Random Forest had the highest predictive accuracy.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**